Previous Topic

 What you need to know first (Prerequisites)

 You will gain the most benefit from this tutorial if you first do the online FastTrack training course.
 That course introduces you to the fundamental concepts of Finite State Machines, masquerading as "SPLatMaps".
 It also introduces you to SPLatty, our (somewhat) anthropomorphized alter-ego for the SPLat processor.
-You will also need to have a basic understanding of:

 In summary, this tutorial is an advanced topic that assumes you have mastered the nuts and bolts of SPLat programming.